A

 approbation (noun)

 Approval or praise.
-(OD)
+(NOA)

 See: disapprobation